Love Others At Work

 - Your output is always someone else’s input.
 This not only includes your work, but how you communicate, your attitude, and the level of support you provide.

-- Serving means giving of your time and energy for the sake of others: “when you use the same amount of energy for others you would use for yourself.” – Steve Graves
+- Giving of your time and energy for the sake of others: “when you use the same amount of energy for others you would use for yourself.” – Steve Graves

 - Providing encouragement and specific feedback to help others grow.